bobleesj/cifkit/paper-review-2.md

 > In the documentation there are a couple instances of general clean-up required.
 One example is the first box on Getting Started uses a CIF method ensemble.cif_folder_path which gives an error when run.
 Another example is under the CIF specific documentation which refers to a README.md for complete documentation, but it is unclear where this file is located (since that info doesn't appear to be the main README in the repo?).

-I have rewritten the documentation to improve clarity and personally tested each example to ensure there are no bugs.
-I have also added the following to indiate where the default files are located as a comment:
+I have revised the documentation to enhance clarity and personally tested each example to ensure accuracy.
+Additionally, I have included comments indicating the location of default Example files provided in the package for first-time users:

 ```python
 # In `cifkit` we provide .cif files that can be accessed through `from cifkit import Example` as shown below.
 For advancuser, these example .cif files are located under `src/cifkit/data` in the package.